“Flashing for the refugees on the unarmed road of flight

 An’ we gazed upon the chimes of freedom flashing”

-— Chimes of Freedom
+— Bob Dylan, Chimes of Freedom

 We have said repeatedly and continue to believe, that Donald Trump is a professional demagogue and amateur fascist.
-We have added to that formula the idea that his chief nazgul, Steve Bannon, is a professional fascist and amateur demagogue, and that the two of them are awash in the hypocrisy and blood lust that are standard for demagogues and fascists, and are bent on the destruction of the system as we have known it.
+We have added to that formula the idea that his chief Nazgul, Steve Bannon, is a professional fascist and amateur demagogue, and that the two of them are awash in the hypocrisy and blood lust that are standard for demagogues and fascists, and are bent on the destruction of the system as we have known it.
 The system, or as Bannon calls it, the “administrative state” is in fact dangerously corrupt and is in its systemic mendacity, partially responsible for both Bannon and Trump.

-The Southern Strategy of the Wall Street wing of the republican party, in which dog whistle codes for fascism and Klan centric bigotry and terror have been part of the political landscape for decades.
+The Southern Strategy of the Wall Street wing of the Republican party, in which dog whistle codes for fascism and Klan centric bigotry and terror have been part of the political landscape for decades.
 The indirect ugly bastard child of John Kennedy’s peeling off of LBJ and the Southern progressives to support civil rights and his bid for the White House, and the violent counter coup that led to Nixon-Ford-Reagan-Bush one and two gave the right everything it wanted just so long as they, for the most part, left the major media presentations to the self-described rationalists and “adults.”
 Thus the extreme right supported both Bush one and two but then gave up on them when the Wall Street wing betrayed them and the bill for NAFTA (and the neo-liberalism of the democrats) and the anti-union crusade came due.

 Along the way the backbone of the system, the intelligence agencies and the corporations with their private armies of security consultants, mercenaries and fixers and lawyers and dirty tricks operatives, went about the business of supporting dictators, staging coups, kidnapping people, drug dealing, extortion and all the rest in the name of whatever was then the national bogeyman: communism, radical Islam, etc.

 That genuine threats exist should not be denied.
 But that those threats never occur in isolation should never be denied either.
-In other words, while Al Qaida was/is a gang of psychopaths bent on extreme violence, the whole story requires that we discuss the fact that Osama Bin Laden was originally on the payroll of the CIA.
+In other words, while Al Qaeda was/is a gang of psychopaths bent on extreme violence, the whole story requires that we discuss the fact that Osama Bin Laden was originally on the payroll of the CIA.

 There are many ways to frame a story and the narrative can be made to contain x while excluding y but it’s arbitrary.
 Bin Laden was a psychopath.
 And he was dangerous.
 And he worked for the CIA.